jeffwidman/bitbucket-issue-migration/README.md

     $ python3 migrate.py jeffwidman zzzeek/sqlalchemy jeffwidman jeffwidman/testing

 ## Additional notes:

-* The GitHub repository can be owned by either an individual or an organization.

 * GitHub labels are created that map to the Bitbucket issue's priority, kind (bug, task, etc), component (if any, custom to each project), and version (if